 On the SRS scheme, we can withdraw as much or as little as we want.
 We can also adjust the amount yearly as required.
 We just also have to consider our tax liabilities and the 10-year withdrawal window.

 You Can Go Beyond CPF And SRS To Safeguard Your Retirement

 Making top-ups to our CPF Special Account and our SRS account are just two ways we can build our retirement nest egg.
-We do not have to restrict ourselves.
-We have the choice to set aside more and to explore asset classes outside of what we can invest in on the SRS account.
+We can also invest more on our own outside of these two retirement schemes.

 We should also think of our CPF account and SRS account as complementary, rather than fixate on choosing one over the other, especially because there are different restrictions on each account.

 This article was first published on 21 December 2020 and updated with the latest information.